Noor-ul-Huda/Mobile-Network-Traffic-Analysis/README.md

 # Mobile-Network-Traffic-Analysis

-Our ipython note book is simple, downlaod all the files change the datapath in code run the ipython note book
+Our ipython note book is simple
+1. Downlaod all the files
+2. Change the datapath in code
+3. Run the ipython note book

-1. Data Exploration contains the code for exploring and cleaning the data.
+Data Exploration contains the code for exploring and cleaning the data.

-2. different Regression Algorithm can be applied on that claened data
+Different Regression Algorithm can be applied on that claened data